MuKnSys/sequentia-platform/README.md

 ## Building

-Enter nix shell, which will provide all the build dependencies necessary for both `SEQ-Core-Elements` and `gerbil-sequentia`:
+Enter nix shell, which will provide all the build tools and dependencies for both `SEQ-Core-Elements` and `gerbil-sequentia`:
 ```shell
 nix-shell
 ```
-To build `sequentia`, first import the source code from the submodule `SEQ-Core-Elements` by running:
+To build `SEQ-Core-Elements`, first import the source code from the submodule by running:
 ```shell
 git submodule update --init --recursive
 ```